sftcd/cs7ns1/assignment2/README.md

 ## Upload results to submitty

-You should have received a mail with your initial submitty password.
+You will shortly receive a mail with your initial submitty password.
 Follow the instructions from that mail to login to [submitty](https://cs7ns1.scss.tcd.ie/) and change your initial password.